FloatingArrayDesign/FAModel/examples/README.md

     - mooring lines, platforms, and substations
     - dynamic cables
     - static cables, including burial depth and routing

+## Duplicate Platform Example
+This example shows how to "copy" a platform object and its connected moorings and anchors, and reposition the copied platform to the location of your choice.

+## Create Platform from MS
+This example shows how to create an empty project object and then add in a platform object and its connected moorings and anchors from a moorpy system (or MoorDyn file).

 ## FAModel project manual example
 This example shows how to make an FAModel project with platforms, anchors, and mooring lines without a yaml file.